Islamic view of the Bible: Doctrine of corruption (taḥrīf)

 Views differ about how medieval Islamic authorities understood the doctrine of the corruption (taḥrīf) of biblical texts.
 According to Martin Accad, doctrines of corruption primarily referred to corruption of the meaning and interpretation of the biblical scriptures among Jews and Christians, as opposed to the text itself.
-However, more recently, Reynolds has argued that while corruption of meaning (taḥrīf al-maʿānī) was often invoked by interpreters, this was done for the rhetorical purpose of arguing against Jewish and Christian interpretations of their own scripture, while Islamic authors typically did also believe in the corruption of the text itself (taḥrīf al-naṣṣ).
+However, more recently, Reynolds has argued that while corruption of meaning (taḥrīf al-maʿānī) was often invoked by interpreters, this was done for the rhetorical purpose of arguing against Jewish and Christian interpretations of their own scripture, while Islamic authors typically did also believe in the corruption of the text itself (taḥrīf al-naṣṣ), though he argues that the Qur'an itself (as opposed to later exegesis) does not accuse Jews or Christians of changing the Bible.

 Doctrines of the corruption of biblical texts led to a dialogue between Christians and Muslims.
 The first Syriac Christian response to the doctrine of the corruption of the Bible was by the 8th-century patriarch, George of Beltan.

 Today, Muslims may take references to individuals manipulating scripture, such as in Q 2:79, as indications of the textual corruption of texts like the Torah.
 By contrast, the exegete Al-Tabari referred to the Torah in his words as "the Torah that they (the Jews) possess today".

 One Islamic interpretation holds that "Gospel" references in the Quran are to the original divine revelation Jesus Christ, as opposed to the canonical Gospels in the New Testament.